Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ![Users on the machine](https://i.imgur.com/THSKs5X.png)

-#### *Finding user jjameson's password inside the website's configuration file
+#### Finding user jjameson's password inside the website's configuration file

 After enumerating a little, I checked the **configuration.php** file inside the `/var/www/html/` folder.
 We find what seems to be the "root" password.
-While this password did not work for the root user, it worked for jjameson!
+While this password did not work for the root user, it worked for `jjameson`!

 ![Finding a password inside the configuration.php](https://i.imgur.com/kcmBAlr.png)